plagiagia/powerbi-analyzer/README.md

 ## Features

 - **File Upload**: Drag-and-drop or browse to upload Power BI model.json files
+- **Persistent Analysis**: Uploaded model analysis persists across browser refreshes—no need to re-upload.
 - **Comprehensive Analysis**: Analyzes all aspects of the Power BI model including:
-  - Model metadata (compatibility level, culture settings)
+  - Model metadata (compatibility level, culture settings, Power BI Desktop version, Time Intelligence status)
-  - Tables with columns and measures details
+  - Tables with columns and measures details, with search and highlight functionality
-  - Relationships between tables
+  - Relationships between tables, with user-selectable grouping by "From" or "To" table
   - DAX expressions
   - Security roles and permissions
   - Raw JSON data viewer